ZenVPN Review 2022

 Other Streaming Services that don’t work with ZenVPN

-I also tried unblocking Hulu, BBC iPlayer and Amazon prime and ZenVPN failed miserably.
+I also tried unblocking Hulu, BBC iPlayer, Amazon prime, and ZenVPN failed miserably.
 I guess their servers are blacklisted or something.
 If streaming US Netflix is really important to you, ditch ZenVPN and check out other VPNs capable of unblocking US Netflix.

 Compatibility – Which devices can I use ZenVPN with?

-As far as the compatibility goes, ZenVPN claims to supports most platforms like Windows, Android, macOS, iOS, and Linux.
+As far as compatibility goes, ZenVPN claims to support most platforms like Windows, Android, macOS, iOS, and Linux.
 However, good luck finding apps except for Windows and Android, which by the way are also not downloadable from their website.

 If you wish to install ZenVPN on devices other than Windows and Android, you’ll have to use manual configuration files.
-This is seriously disappointing considering that pretty much every VPN nowadays offer dedicated apps for different devices.
-I guess now you know why I called this service a half baked VPN.
+This is seriously disappointing considering that pretty much every VPN nowadays offers dedicated apps for different devices.
+I guess now you know why I called this service a half-baked VPN.
 The good thing is that ZenVPN allows unlimited simultaneous connections.